NVIDIA/NeMo-Guardrails/docs/getting_started/1_hello_world/README.md

 ## Step 4: add your first guardrail

 To control the greeting response, define the user and bot messages, and the flow that connects the two together.
-See the [Core Colang Concepts](../2_core_colang_concepts/README.md) topic for definitions of *messages* and *flows*.
+See [Core Colang Concepts](../2_core_colang_concepts/README.md) for definitions of *messages* and *flows*.

-1. Define the "greeting" user message by creating a `config/rails.co` file with the following content:
+1. Define the `greeting` user message by creating a *config/rails.co* file with the following content:

    ```colang
    define user express greeting